Kyle S. Hauptman

+Kyle S. Hauptman (born December 13, 1973) is the thirteenth Chairman of the National Credit Union Administration (NCUA).
+Hauptman was designated Chairman by President Donald Trump on January 20, 2025.
+Before his designation as Chairman, Mr. Hauptman served as Vice Chairman of the NCUA since December 18, 2020.

-Kyle S. Hauptman is the Vice Chairman of the National Credit Union Administration (NCUA).
-He was nominated to serve the position on the NCUA Board on June 15, 2020, by President Donald J. Trump.
+Hauptman was nominated to serve on the NCUA Board on June 15, 2020, by President Donald Trump.
 The US Senate voted to confirm his appointment on December 2, 2020, and he was sworn in as a member of the NCUA Board on December 14, 2020.
 The NCUA Board approved Hauptman's designation as Vice Chairman of the NCUA on December 18, 2020.

+As NCUA Board Chairman, Hauptman serves as a voting member of the Financial Stability Oversight Council (FSOC) and represents the NCUA on the Federal Financial Institutions Examination Council (FFIEC).

 Early life and education

 Hauptman is from Bar Harbor, Maine.
 His father was the former superintendent of Acadia National Park.
 He is a New England Patriots fan.

 Hauptman holds a Master's in Business Administration from Columbia Business School and a Bachelor of Arts from University of California, Los Angeles.
 He received a certificate in Economics of Blockchain and Digital Assets from the Wharton School of the University of Pennsylvania.

 Career

 Prior to his public service career, Hauptman was Senior Vice President at Jefferies & Co where he traded US Treasuries and futures, managing a multi-million dollar trading book.
-Previously, Hauptman worked at Lehman Brothers as a bond trader in their New York City, Tokyo, and Sydney offices until the company collapsed during the 2008 global financial crisis.
+Previously, Hauptman worked at Lehman Brothers as a bond trader in their New York City, Tokyo, and Sydney offices until the company collapsed during the 2008 financial crisis.

-Hauptman then served as Senator Mitt Romney's (R-Utah) economic policy advisor during the 2012 presidential campaign, responsible for the campaign's policy on financial markets, financial regulation, and housing issues.
-Hauptman also served as policy consultant for the National Republican Senatorial Committee, as senior development manager at the American Enterprise Institute, and as Executive Director of the Main Street Growth Project, an advocacy group focused on protecting everyday Americans and small businesses from becoming caught in the crossfire of the effort to "reform Wall Street."
+Hauptman then served as policy consultant for the National Republican Senatorial Committee, as senior development manager at the American Enterprise Institute, and as Executive Director of the Main Street Growth Project, an advocacy group focused on protecting everyday Americans and small businesses from becoming caught in the crossfire of the effort to "reform Wall Street."

 Prior to joining the NCUA Board, Hauptman was appointed by the Securities and Exchange Commission Chair to a two-year term as a voting member of the Advisory Committee on Small and Emerging Companies.
-Hauptman also served on President Donald J. Trump's transition team in 2016.
+Hauptman also served on President Donald Trump's transition team in 2016.

 Hauptman left the SEC committee in 2017 to serve as Senator Tom Cotton's (R-Arkansas) advisor on economic policy, as well as Staff Director of the Senate Banking Committee's Subcommittee on Economic Policy.